-Aptilite produces a variety of unusual and unexpected LED-based light fixtures for both residential and
+Aptilite produces a variety of unusual and unexpected 3D printed and LED based items for both residential and

 commercial environments.
 Here's a breakdown:

 Aptilite makes a number of hanging lights.
 They're primarily designed to be very functional and